Parks of Alexandra Headland

 Conservation Bushland

-Alexandra Parade opposite Buderim Avenue at the Top of the Headland.
+Located off Alexandra Parade opposite Buderim Avenue at the top of the Headland, this is arguably the best viewing area in Alex.